Skip to main content

 After surgery for a desmoid tumor, your child will remain in the hospital for one or two days.
 Your child may require pain medication until the surgical site heals, and ongoing physical therapy.
 Most children are encouraged to resume their regular daily activities — like school, social events and play — as soon as possible.

-Your child will need to follow-up with the orthopaedic surgeon one to two weeks after surgery, then again every three months for two years post-surgery.
+Your child will need to follow-up with the orthopedic surgeon one to two weeks after surgery, then again every three months for two years post-surgery.
 Regular monitoring by trained clinicians is strongly encouraged to monitor for possible recurrence of the growth and manage any side effects of treatment.

 Desmoid tumors have a high rate of recurrence — even after being successfully treated — so it is important for your child to see a physician regularly.
 During follow-up visits, imaging of the tumor site with ultrasound or MRI scans may be recommended to closely monitor your child’s health.